-My character Alex has somethings to say in book two.
+My character Alex has something to say in book two.
 I find it funny when people mix up characters and myself.
 Alex gives a speech about gin that includes his take on colonialism and modern imperialism, and it ends badly.
-Gin is a drink that require globalization, and in Alex’s time that once meant Colonisation.
+Gin is a drink that requires globalization, and in Alex’s time, that meant Colonisation.
 He outlines these histories, and his take on them, in problematic joy.

 Characters take on a life of their own and breath their own thoughts onto the page.
 Jamie is my POV character, and she may see the world similarly to Alex, but really what she wants is freedom for everyone.
 A complete end to Order in all its forms.
 The distinction between her anarchy and Alex’s Nihilism might seem slight, but it’s important to remember.
 She wants a world without hierarchies, he just wants to burn hierarchies down and all the people within them.